-Periods of sadness and depression can enter the life of even the most devout Christian.
-We see many examples of this in the Bible.
-Job wished he had never been born (Job 3:11).
+We know that even the most mature of God’s people experience periods of joylessness.
+For instance, Job wished he had never been born (Job 3:11).
 David prayed to be taken away to a place where he would not have to deal with reality (Psalm 55:6–8).
 Elijah, even after defeating 450 prophets of Baal with fire called down from heaven (1 Kings 18:16–46), fled into the desert and asked God to take his life (1 Kings 19:3–5).
 If these men struggled, how can we experience consistent joy in the Christian life?

 The first thing is to realize that joy is a gift from God.
 The root word for joy in the Greek is chara, which is closely related with the Greek charis for “grace.”
 Joy is both a gift of God as well as a response to the gifts of God.
 Joy comes when we are aware of God’s grace and relish His favor.

 With this in mind, it’s evident that one way to experience joy is to focus on God.
 Rather than dwelling on our difficulties or those things robbing our contentment, we can dwell on God.
 This is not to say we should deny our discontent or stuff negative emotions.
 Following the example of many of the psalmists, we can pour out our hearts to God.
 We can tell Him bluntly all the things that ail us.
 But then we submit those things to Him, remember who He is, and are happy in Him.
 Psalms 3, 13, 18, 43, and 103 are good examples.